 The next interlude on the road will appeal to turophiles.
 Turo-who?!
 Turophile.
 The official name for a connoisseur of cheese.
-Trust us, you won’t be disappointed after pausing enroute to Barrys Bay Cheese.
+Trust us, you won’t be disappointed after pausing e to Barrys Bay Cheese.
 For over 120 years, Barrys Bay Cheese has been creating delicious, memorable cheeses on the hills of the Banks Peninsula.
-The Barrys Bay collection of cheeses includes real English cheddars, havarti and the ever-popular Peninsula Blue.
+The Barrys Bay collection of cheeses includes real English cheddars, H and the ever-popular Peninsula Blue.
 They also make a range of Dutch style cheeses – of particular note is their aged cumin gouda which has previously been awarded Champion Dutch Style Cheese at the NZ Cheese Awards.
-Now’s the chance to stock up for your picnic.

 Long Bay Road, RD3, Akaroa 7583

 Hinewai Reserve is the final stop before rolling into Akaroa.
 The reserve is a special and distinctive stretch of land; what was once degraded gorse-infested farmland has been nurtured back to 1250 hectares of native forest.
 The regeneration occurred after a pioneering approach from the Maurice White Native Forest Trust who allowed the gorse to grow rampantly whilst simultaneously acting as a natural canopy and protection for the fledgling native plants.
 Fast forward 30 years, the reserve which lies just east of Akaroa, is an ecological restoration success story.
 Take a stroll for an hour or two through the forest surrounded by native flora and fauna, and mid-amble, find a suitable spot for a picnic and dig out your tasty supplies.
 It’s hard not to leave Hinewai feeling inspired, if that’s the case, you can volunteer your services so they can continue to do such great environmental work.